snowdrop/k8s-infra/README.md

 - Deploy the [Ansible Service Broker](http://automationbroker.io/)
 - Enable the Fabric8 [Launcher](http://fabric8-launcher)

-**NOTE**: Different provisioning modes are proposed due to some limitations that we are currently faced.
-By example, top of `minishift|cdk`, we can't use Ansible Playbooks to provision post OpenShift installation our different features as the partitioning on the vm's filesystem doesn't allow to install easily packages.
+**NOTE**: Due to some limitations that we are currently faced with `minishift|cdk` where we can't use Ansible Playbooks to provision post OpenShift installation our different features, then it will be required in this case to use bash script, manual `oc` commands or `Minishift` addons to install some features available.
-Bash script, execution of manual `oc` commands will then be required.

 Table of Contents
 =================